Tyulis/3DSkit/Readme.md

 *	unpack.ExtHeader:
 	*	Unpacks NCCH extended headers (automatic when unpacking an NCCH partition).
 Needs a specific file name (exheader.bin, extheader.bin or DecryptedExtHeader.bin) to be recognized.
 Outputs as a TXTree
 *	unpack.ExeFS:
-	*	Unpack ExeFS images (automatic when unpacking an NCCH partition).
+	*	Unpacks ExeFS images (automatic when unpacking an NCCH partition).
 The file must have the .exefs extension or be "exefs.bin" or "DecryptedExeFS.bin" to be recognized
 *	unpack.RomFS:
-	*	Unpack RomFS images (automatic when unpacking an NCCH partition).
+	*	Unpacks RomFS images (automatic when unpacking an NCCH partition).
 The file must have the .romfs extension or be "romfs.bin" or "DecryptedRomFS.bin" to be recognized

 Compressions: